-(b) Provision of leadership for strategies to support high-quality evidence-based prevention and early intervention services that reduce risk and enhance protection for children;

-19 (c) Realignment of service areas designated pursuant to section 20 81-3116 to be coterminous with the judicial districts described in 21 section 24-301.02;

-(d) Identification of the type of information needed for a clear and thorough analysis of progress on child welfare indicators; and

-24 (e) Such other elements as the commission deems necessary and 25 appropriate.

-(2) A lead agency used after April 12, 2012, shall:

-27 (a) Have a board of directors of which at least fifty-one percent of 28 the membership is comprised of Nebraska residents who are not employed by 29 the lead agency or by a subcontractor of the lead agency;

-30 (b) Complete a readiness assessment as developed by the Department 31 of Health and Human Services to determine the lead agency's viability.

-The readiness assessment shall evaluate organizational, operational, and 1 2 programmatic capabilities and performance, including review of: The 3 strength of the board of directors; compliance and oversight; financial risk management; financial liquidity and performance; infrastructure 4 5 maintenance; funding sources, including state, federal, and external 6 private funding; and operations, including reporting, staffing, 7 evaluation, training, supervision, contract monitoring, and program 8 performance tracking capabilities;

-9 (c) Have the ability to provide directly or by contract through a 10 local network of providers the services required of a lead agency.
-A lead 11 agency shall not directly provide more than thirty-five percent of direct 12 services required under the contract; and

-(d) Provide accountability for meeting the outcomes and performance standards related to child welfare services established by Nebraska child welfare policy and the federal government.

-16 (3) The commission shall review the operations of the department 17 regarding child welfare programs and services and recommend, as a part of 18 the statewide strategic plan, options for attaining the legislative 19 intent stated in section 43-4201, either by the establishment of a new 20 division within the department or the establishment of a new state agency 21 to provide all child welfare programs and services which are the 22 responsibility of the state.

-23 Sec.
-7. Section 43-4206, Reissue Revised Statutes of Nebraska, is 24 amended to read:

-43-4206 The Department of Health and Human Services and the Office of Probation Administration shall fully cooperate with the activities of the Nebraska Children's Commission.
+(b) Provision of leadership for strategies to support high-quality - evidence-based prevention and early intervention services that reduce risk and enhance protection for children; - (c) Realignment of service areas designated pursuant to section 81-3116 to be coterminous with the judicial districts described in section 24-301.02; - (d) Identification of the type of information needed for a clear thorough analysis of progress on child welfare indicators; and - (e) Such other elements as the commission deems necessary and appropriate. - (2) A lead agency used after April 12, 2012, shall: (a) Have a board of directors of which at least fifty-one percent of the membership is comprised of Nebraska residents who are not employed by the lead agency or by a subcontractor of the lead agency; - (b) Complete a readiness assessment as developed by the Department of Health and Human Services to determine the lead agency's viability.
+The readiness assessment shall evaluate organizational, operational, and programmatic capabilities and performance, including review of: The strength of the board of directors; compliance and oversight; financial risk management; financial liquidity and performance; infrastructure maintenance; funding sources, including state, federal, and external private funding; operations, including reporting, staffing, evaluation, training, supervision, contract monitoring, and program performance tracking capabilities; - (c) Have the ability to provide directly or by contract through a local network of providers the services required of a lead agency.
+A lead agency shall not directly provide more than thirty-five percent of direct services required under the contract; and - (d) Provide accountability for meeting the outcomes and performance standards related to child welfare services established by Nebraska child welfare policy and the federal government. - (3) The commission shall review the operations of the department regarding child welfare programs and services and recommend, as a part of the statewide strategic plan, options for attaining the legislative intent stated in section 43-4201, either by the establishment of a new division within the department or the establishment of a new state agency to provide all child welfare programs and services which are the responsibility of the state. - Sec.
+7. Section 43-4206, Reissue Revised Statutes of Nebraska, is amended - 43-4206 The Department of Health and Human Services and the Office of Probation Administration shall fully cooperate with the activities of the Nebraska Children's Commission.
 The department shall provide to the commission all requested information on children and juveniles in Nebraska, including, but not limited to, departmental reports, data, programs, processes, finances, and policies.
-The department shall collaborate with the commission regarding the development of a plan for a

-1 statewide automated child welfare information system to integrate child 2 welfare information into one system if the One Hundred Second 3 Legislature, Second Session, 2012, enacts legislation to require the 4 development of such a plan.
-The department shall coordinate and 5 collaborate with the commission regarding engagement of an evaluator to provide an evaluation of the child welfare system if the One Hundred 6 7 Second Legislature, Second Session, 2012, enacts legislation to require 8 such evaluation.
+The department shall collaborate with the commission regarding the development of a plan for a statewide automated child welfare information system to integrate child welfare information into one system if the One Hundred Second Legislature, Second Session, 2012, enacts legislation to require the development of such a plan.
+The department shall coordinate and collaborate with the commission regarding engagement of an evaluator to provide an evaluation of the child welfare system if the One Hundred Second Legislature, Second Session, 2012, enacts legislation to require such evaluation.

+Second Session, 2012, enacts legislation to require such evaluation.

-9 Sec.
-8. Section 43-4207, Revised Statutes Cumulative Supplement, 10 2018, is amended to read:
+Sec.
+8. Section 43-4207, Revised Statutes Cumulative Supplement, 2018, is amended to read: